Outpatient GI

 Clients may receive various testing (e.g. blood tests, CT scans, colonoscopy).
 However, a colonoscopy and blood test would typically be used to rule out IBS.

 Once other GI conditions have been ruled out, physicians may use the Rome IV criteria.
 This is also a valuable tool for dietitians when evaluating a client’s symptoms.
-Under the Rome IV diagnostic criteria, a patient might have IBS if they experience recurrent abdominal pain symptoms:
+Under the Rome IV diagnostic criteria, a patient might have IBS if they experience one of the following:

 Gastroesophageal Reflux Disease (GERD)